karthik0112/javasciript-grammer/evaluation1.md

   console.log(string);
 }
 ```
-## 17. Write a program in Javascript to make such a pattern like right angle triangle with number increased by 1
+### 17. Write a program in Javascript to make such a pattern like right angle triangle with number increased by 1

-* algorithm
-* psuedocode
+**algorithm**

+Step 1.
+Start the program.
+Step 2.
+Declare empty string and nitialize the value of 4
+Step 3.
+Initialize count with value of 1.
+Step 4.
+Run for loop 4 times then run the nested for loop i times.
+Step 5.
+Add the count value to a variable as string and it will execute "\n"
+Step 6.
+Print the string variable.
+Step 7.
+Stop.

+**psuedocode**
 ```
 BEGIN
 INIT string = "";